 Based on an actual incident in World War I that was hushed up by the French authorities at the time, Paths of Glory is set at the front, in France, in 1916.

+While not quite an anti-war film Paths Of Glory is a relentless and powerful attack on the military mind.
 The anti-militarist stance is so powerful that the film was banned in parts of Europe (especially France) – and in US military theatres – for some years.

 The success of the film, however, is primarily due to Kubrick.
 His direction and handling of the actors is masterful, and he helped to write the script with Calder Willingham and Jim Thompson.

 The film climaxes, after the executions, with the most emotional scene Kubrick ever directed, in which a roomful of jeering soldiers force a captured German girl (Susanne Christian, later Christiane Kubrick) to entertain them by singing a song, only to be moved to silence by her awkward, sincere, melancholy performance.

-Paths Of Glory has been called the best film of the 50s, the best war film and one of the best films ever.
+Paths Of Glory has been called the best film of the 1950s, the best war film and one of the best films ever.
 It is powerful, moving and thought-provoking and, in its reality, its closeness to its subject, its lack of didacticism, it is one of the most disturbing and genuinely distressing films ever made.

 Private Pierre Arnaud